beeoda/opengeo-vm/README.md

 # opengeo-vm
 Installation script and settings for Ubuntu Mate 14.04 virtual machine used in workshops

+The VM image may be [downloaded from here](http://ftp-earth.bu.edu/public/ceholden/VM).

 ## Installer
 `install_ubuntu_mate.sh` contains all commands used to install software on this VM.